 The average American family spends $4,000 per year on groceries, according to data from the Bureau of Labor Statistics, or about $333 per month.
-Yet for many, food eats up even more of the household budget, often due to sloppy shopping mistakes like giving in when the kids beg for candy, tossing frozen meals in your cart because you don’t have time to cook, and grabbing containers of single-serve snacks and pre-cut veggies to save time.
+Yet for many food eats up even more of the household budget, often due to sloppy shopping mistakes, such as giving in when the kids beg for candy, tossing frozen meals in your cart because you don’t have time to cook, and grabbing containers of single-serve snacks and pre-cut veggies to save time.
 By the time you get to the checkout, you’re looking at a three-figure total and still don’t seem to have anything to make for dinner.

 1. Not making a list